sheasyve/SmallTimer/README.md

-# Simple Countdown Timer for Linux and Windows.
+# Minimalist Countdown Timer for Linux and Windows.

-This is a simple countdown timer built with Python and Tkinter.
+This is a minimal countdown timer built with Python and Tkinter.
+Comes with excecutables for windows and linux.
+It counts down to zero from the target value and delivers an alert.

 ## How to Run